 | ||If you have any feedback on how we can make our new website better please do contact us.
 We would like to hear from you.|| |

-The two photos (immediately below) were taken by Steven Booth on the North Bank of the River Thames in London, England, in August 2014.
-Artist, Tobias Rehberger, has created a contemporary dazzle design for HMS President (1918) as part of 14-18 NOW, WW1 Centenary Art Commissions.
-This temporary artwork takes as its starting point a style of optical distortion used extensively in the First World War, called Dazzle painting.
+Artist, Tobias Rehberger, created a contemporary dazzle design for HMS President (1918) as part of 14-18 NOW, WW1 Centenary Art Commissions.
+This temporary artwork took as its starting point a style of optical distortion used extensively in the First World War, called "Dazzle" painting.

 Devised by British Artist Norman Wilkinson, and supervised by vorticist artist Edward Wadsworth, the camouflage technique incorporated bold shapes and strong contrasts, with an aim to confuse rather than conceal.
 HMS President (1918) is one of three surviving WW1 warships.
 It was "dazzled" on its launch in 1918 under its original name HMS Saxifrage.